Qualtagh/JBroTable/README.md

 - GTK
 - Aqua

-Tested on Windows 2003, 7 and 8 with standard (Luna, Aero, Metro) and with classic themes.
+Tested on Windows 2003, Vista, 7 and 8 with standard (Luna, Aero, Metro) and with classic themes.
 Tested on OpenSUSE 11 with GNOME (GTK+ 2).
 Tested on Mac OS X 10.8.

 Supported features (original StackOverflow answer):
 - Stops dragging a column at table end